top of page

 It's about Beauty.

-You can't find beauty like this at a big box store or conventional florist.
+I am entranced by how beautiful flowers can be.
+When I freelanced on my first wedding, I felt like I didn't need to eat, drink, or sleep, as long as I could keep working with the flowers.
+I still get the same flower buzz every time I work on event florals!
 Some of the best cut flowers grow locally and have a great vase life but do not ship well, which is why you never see them in stores.
 Our flowers are super fresh and they reflect the unique FLORA here in Charlottesville season by season.
+We believe that everyone needs beauty and everyone deserves beauty.
+We give away unsold bouquets to neighbors and offer sponsored deliveries to area nursing homes during our blooming season.

 Years later, after studying architecture at UVA, I worked in residential design-build but always had at least a small garden that served as a reprieve from the computer, sawdust, and nail guns.